Hoshin Kanri into practice: Linking Strategy to Innovation Workshop

 As part of the Lean Innovation Forum 2017 in Madrid from October 24 to 26, the Airbus Defence & Space will host a one-day Hoshin Kanri into practice: Linking Strategy to Innovationon workshop on 26 October at their facilities.
 During the workshop, the participants will also have the opportunity to attend the company tour.
 Networking lunch and tapas will be provided after the training.

-Hoshin Kanri, also known as Hoshin Planning, Objective Cascade or Policy Deployment, is a technique that enables the company’s vision to be translated into objectives and actions for all functions and at all levels.
+Hoshin Kanri, also known as Hoshin Planning, Objective Cascade or Policy Deployment, is a technique that enables a company’s vision to be translated into objectives and actions for all functions and at all levels.

 Airbus began using Hoshin Kanri in late 2013 with the purpose to achieve alignment across all functions and levels.
-Perfecting the application of Hoshin Kanri over the past 4 years, Airbus team will reveal how they achieved transition from the classical management style (by objectives) to new and improved “management by improvements” style, enabled by Hoshin Kanri.
+Perfecting the application of Hoshin Kanri over the past 4 years, the Airbus team will reveal how they achieved transition from the classical management style (by objectives) to a new and improved “management by improvements” style, enabled by Hoshin Kanri.

 Participation at the workshop includes:

 - Visit of Airbus Commercial and Airbus Defence & Space’s sites

 - Practical training in Hoshin Kanri